hack-gpon/hack-gpon.github.io/_ont/ont-technicolor-afm0002.md

 This stick supports dual boot.

-`k0` and `r0` respectively contain the kernel and firmware of the first image, `k1` and `r1` the kernel and firmware of the second one
+`k0` and `r0` respectively contain kernel and firmware of the first image, while `k1` and `r1` contain kernel and firmware of the second one.

 {% include_relative ont-luna-sdk-useful-commands.md
 	flash='/etc/scripts/flash'